 - Output 3: Communities and local authorities have enhanced capacities to respond to conflict- and gender-sensitive needs.

-- In Serar District, 850 individuals (280 females and 570 males) directly benefited from business development and life skills training, enabling them to run their own micro-businesses and indirectly benefited nearly 6,000 people.
+- 880 individuals directly benefited from business development and life skills training, enabling them to run their own micro-businesses and indirectly benefited over 6,000 people.

-- 25 solar off-grid systems have been installed in 4 districts.
+- 68 solar off-grid systems have been installed in public institution facilities, Schools & Health centres in four districts.

 - 36 solar off-grid vaccine refrigerators have been installed in 36 health centers in 4 districts.

-- 48 mediators were identified and trained on conflict and gender sensitivity as well as the Do No Harm principal in Az Zuhrah and Bani Al-Qais Districts.
+- 136 mediators were identified and trained on conflict and gender sensitivity as well as the Do No Harm principal in Az Zuhrah, Bani Qais, Ash Shammaytayn, Khanfer, & Al Musaymir districts.

-- 6 District Management Teams were reactivated and 150 individuals were trained.
+- 7 District Management Teams were reactivated and over 150 individuals were trained.